dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 &nbsp;
 #### .head()
 &emsp;
-Let’s take a look at the top five rows using the DataFrame’s head() method.
+Let’s take a look at the top five rows using the DataFrame’s ''head()'' method.
 We can see the first five samples.

 ```python
 housing = load_housing_data()